Bird Surveys in Cornwall

 FAQ - Bird Surveys in Cornwall

-What should I do if protected birds are found on a Cornwall site?
+What happens if nesting birds are found on site?